Stage Designer Lena Quist

 That was the first time I saw my designs on a major stage in front of millions of viewers.
 It was a great moment.
 The stress to finish 6 pieces of my most advanced design in a short time when it was almost completely new was a challenge, but seeing the dancers on stage made it totally worth it.

-You have only a few seconds to make an impression on the audience, so the costume have to have that WOW-factor.
+You have only a few seconds to make an impression on the audience, so the costume has to have that WOW-factor.
 The outfit is such an important part of the show.
 The right one will lift the performance to a whole new level.
 But a memorable look isn’t all; it also has to be comfortable and stay in place, so the artist won’t suffer a wardrobe malfunction.

 How is the fashion industry in your home country?